 23. Which AI mechanism is used by self-driving cars?

 Answer: Self-driving cars use the mechanism of autonomous driving.
 Autonomous vehicles have multiple sensors like cameras, radars, radio antennas, ultrasound, and other equipment, that help in capturing the surroundings and make the right move.
 These generate a lot of data that enable self-driving cars to make decisions.

 24. What are parametric models?
 How are they different from non-parametric models?

 Answer: In parametric models, there is a fixed set of parameters used to build a probability model.
 On the other hand, parametric models have a flexible number of parameters.
-Some other differences are –
+The following table highlights some other differences:

 |Parametric models||Non-parametric models|